Breaking Bad IV – can a little crystal blow up a room?

 Could a small crystal of mercury fulminate really do so much damage?
 Mercury Fulminate (or fulminate of mercury, as Walt rightly calls it) Hg(ONC)2 is a very unstable and explosive compound.
 Although first prepared back in 1800, because of its instability the crystal structure was only fully determined as recently as 2007.
 It is prepared by reacting mercury with nitric acid and then adding ethanol [2].
 The crystals are usually brown to grey (due to colloidal mercury) and large crystals are extremely unstable.
 Silver fulminate can also be prepared in a similar way but is too sensitive for commercial use, though some crackers and children's toy caps (e.g. Fun Snaps etc.) sometimes make use of it.

 Pressure changes, vibrations and shock can lead to detonation.
-The explosive properties can be demonstrated in the lab by hitting a very small crystal (ca. < 1mm3) with a hammer
+The explosive properties can be demonstrated in the lab by hitting a very small crystal (ca. less than 1mm3) with a hammer

 (Take the same precautions as you would when demonstrating Nitrogen triiodide explosive crystals [2]).
 Detonation produces mercury vapour, carbon monoxide and nitrogen.